 In some cases, a vendor may be required to register with the System for Award Management Program (SAM) before they will be considered for competitive procurements.
 SAM is a web-based system that encompasses all the government systems used to validate vendor information for the purpose of varying levels of federal contracts.
 Please review the information below if you, as the vendor, must register in SAM.

-In order for you to sign up in SAM, you must have a Dun & Bradstreet number (D-U-N-S).
-If the you already have a Dun & Bradstreet number, start the registration process as stated in the section below titled "Registering in SAM".
-If don't have a Dun & Bradstreet number you can:
+In order for you to sign up in SAM, you must have a Dun & Bradstreet (D&B) number (Digital Universal Numbering System (D-U-N-S)).
+If the you already have a D & B number, start the registration process as stated in the section below titled "Step Two: Register for SAM".
+If you don't have a Dun & Bradstreet number you can:

-Before starting the process to get a D-U-N-S number you will need your business information (i.e. TIN, address and phone number).Be ready to answer questions that only the owner knows.
+Before starting the process to get a D-U-N-S number you will need your business information (i.e. tax identification number (TIN), address and phone number).Be ready to answer questions that only the owner knows.

 After establishing a D-U-N-S number, you must wait 24 hours before registering with SAM.

 STEP TWO: Register for SAM

 - To register, go to https://www.sam.gov.
 Vendors will need to create an account with SAM – an email will be sent to the vendor for validation before they can register their business entity.

 - Caution! - Nongovernment SAM Websites: there are a plethora of .com and .org websites offering services to vendors to help with SAM registration and other issues for a fee; please note that these are not government websites.
 Government-issued aid to vendors regarding SAM is offered at no cost to vendors.